JJ/perl6em/txt/1-liners.md

 done is to put curly brackets around it.
 We have two different kind of
 placeholders: `$_` will be a stand-in for whatever we handle to the code chunk, while $<sup>ß</sup> is the placeholder for the sequence itself.
 Perl 6 is able to find out which is which.
-And secuence generators generate
+And sequence generators generate
 sequences:

     { (0,{$^ß²+$_}...∞) }(.01+.1i)